-- The research’s significance for Asian design history and contemporary practice
+- The research’s significance for the contemporary practice and history of design in Asia

 - Potential for developing original curatorial strategies in design

-- Proven ability of the candidate to foster in a multidisciplinary environment, undertake new research to advance his or her professional growth.
+- Proven ability to undertake new research to advance their professional growth.

 - Potential for long-term contribution to curatorial development in Hong Kong and the Greater Bay Area